 Each business and organization may have different reasons for wanting to backup their Salesforce data.
 Some just want to as part of a more comprehensive disaster recovery plan, while others want to get their data out to do business analysis.

 - Data Governance – If you need to backup for data governance reasons, you should first define what your backup and recovery needs are.
 This can be done individually or through a consultant.
-Next, you’ll want to establish proper policies and standards around how your data is handled and monitor it accordingly.
+Next, you’ll want to establish proper policies and standards around how you handle data and monitor it accordingly.

 - Service Level Agreements – If backing up data is part of a service level agreement, it is best practice to periodically archive your data to a 2nd tier storage which will help alleviate performance impacts due to large data sets.